snap-stanford/deepsnap/examples/link_prediction/README.md

 ## Data
 Most of data can be downloaded from the PyTorch Geometric.

-For the WordNet dataset, you can download through:
+The WordNet dataset can be downloaded through:
 ```
 wget https://www.dropbox.com/s/qdwi3wh18kcumqd/WN18.gpickle
 ```